MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 This code example shows you how to read and write data to storage.
 In this example the storage is a file, but you can easily change the code to initialze the storage object to use memory storage of Azure Table Storage instead.

 # [C#](#tab/csharpechorproperty)
-We'll define an object and use `IStorage.Write` and `IStorage.Read` to save and retreive state.
+We'll define an object and use `IStorage.Write` and `IStorage.Read` to save and retrieve state.

 The following sample adds every message from the the user to a list.
 The data structure containing the list is saved to a file within the directory you provide to the `FileStorage` constructor.